Sears–Haack body: Derivation

-where $R(x)$ is the radius as a function of $x$.
+where $r(x)$ is the radius as a function of x; the $\frac{x}{l}$ version shows the formula where x is relative to l, as in the useful formulas section above.

 Generalization by R. T. Jones

 The Sears–Haack body shape derivation is correct only in the limit of a slender body.

 The theory has been generalized to slender but non-axisymmetric shapes by Robert T. Jones in NACA Report 1284.
 In this extension, the area $S(x)$ is defined on the Mach cone whose apex is at location $x$, rather than on the $x = \text{constant}$ plane as assumed by Sears and Haack.
 Hence, Jones's theory makes it applicable to more complex shapes like entire supersonic aircraft.

 Area rule

 A superficially related concept is the Whitcomb area rule, which states that wave drag due to volume in transonic flow depends primarily on the distribution of total cross-sectional area, and for low wave drag this distribution must be smooth.
 A common misconception is that the Sears–Haack body has the ideal area distribution according to the area rule, but this is not correct.
 The Prandtl–Glauert equation, which is the starting point in the Sears–Haack body shape derivation, is not valid in transonic flow, which is where the area rule applies.